 Durango home prices are not only among the most expensive in Colorado, but Durango real estate also consistently ranks among the most expensive in America.

-Durango is a decidedly white-collar city, with fully 87.18% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Durango is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Durango who work in food service (13.88%), sales jobs (11.76%), and office and administrative support (10.53%).
+Durango is a decidedly white-collar city, with fully 86.61% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Durango is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Durango who work in sales jobs (13.28%), office and administrative support (10.74%), and management occupations (10.44%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.79% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Durango telecommute to their jobs.
+Overall, about 8.07% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because there are quite a few people attending college in Durango, it is thought of as a college town.
 To the benefit of the many students in the area, Durango provides a number of services, amenities and opportunities geared towards their needs and activities.

-The per capita income in Durango in 2010 was $30,272, which is upper middle income relative to Colorado and the nation.
-This equates to an annual income of $121,088 for a family of four.
+The per capita income in Durango in 2018 was $41,509, which is wealthy relative to Colorado and the nation.
+This equates to an annual income of $166,036 for a family of four.
 However, Durango contains both very wealthy and poor people as well.

-Durango is a somewhat ethnically-diverse city.
+Durango is a very ethnically-diverse city.
 The people who call Durango home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Durango residents report their race to be White, followed by Native American.
-Durango also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.35% of the city’s residents.
-Important ancestries of people in Durango include Irish, English, Italian, and Scottish.
+Important ancestries of people in Durango include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Durango is English.
-Other important languages spoken here include Spanish and Navajo.
+Other important languages spoken here include Spanish and Native American languages.